-Bougainvilleas, geraniums, frangipani, blanket flowers and petunias look stunning in balcony pots and add that splash of beautiful colour.
+Bougainvilleas, geraniums, frangipani, blanket flowers and petunias look stunning in beautiful pots and add that splash of colour.

-Australian favourites Agapanthus and patio roses grow surprisingly well in the heat and are suited to balconies very well.
+Australian favourites agapanthus and patio roses grow surprisingly well in the heat and are suited to balconies very well.

-Some balconies are prone to wind even if it’s just the occasional gust of sea breeze.
-If your plants are regularly exposed to wind in your balcony, then avoid tall plants which can break easily.
-Grow low mound-forming plants which have good salt tolerance.
+Some balconies are prone to wind - even if it’s just the occasional gust of sea breeze.
+If your plants are regularly exposed to wind on your balcony, then avoid tall plants which can break easily.
+Grow low, mound-forming plants which have a good salt tolerance.

-Avoid growing plants with big leaves as these tend to get torn easily in the wind giving a very messy and tired look to the plants.
+Avoid growing plants with big leaves as these tend to get torn easily in the wind.
+This can make both your plants and your balcony a messy, tired look.

-Grow plants in heavy pots, preferably in glazed pots, which don’t dry out quickly.
-Opt for plants like Agaves, Yuccas, Coastal Rosemary, Golden Mound, Dwarf Oleander or Jade plants.
+Grow plants in heavy pots, preferably glazed, which don’t dry out quickly.
+Opt for plants like agaves, yuccas, coastal rosemary, golden mound, dwarf oleander or jade plants.

-Make sure the pot you choose is the right size for your plant - when the weather heats up, so doe the soil in your pot.
-This can then bake the roots of your plants causing stress and may result in the loss of your plant.
+Make sure the pot you choose is the right size for your plant - when the weather heats up, so does the soil in your pot.
+This can bake the roots, causing stress and may result in the loss of your plant.

 4. Which direction is your balcony facing?

-Depending on the direction your balcony is facing, choose plants which will thrive well in your balcony.
-Ideally, you would want a north or north-east facing balcony for an optimum balcony garden.
+Depending on the direction your balcony is facing, choose plants which will thrive well in that aspect.
+Ideally, you would want a north or north-east facing balcony for an optimum garden conditions.

-But if you have east and south facing balcony, choose shade-tolerant plants like many palms, camellias and hydrangeas as they receive sunlight in the morning but are mostly in the shade for the rest of the day.
+But if you have east or south facing balcony, choose shade-tolerant plants like many palms, camellias and hydrangeas as they receive sunlight in the morning, but are mostly in the shade for the rest of the day.
 Move these plants or cover them with shade cloth when in the sun.

-For balconies facing west, where the plants will be exposed to the sun at the end of the day which can be scorching hot, opt for sturdy sun-tolerant plants.
+For balconies facing west, where the plants will be exposed to the sun at the end of the day, opt for sturdy sun-tolerant plants.
 These plants will fair best as these aspects can fact scorching hot temperatures in summer.
 Although remember to water them more during summer or on hot days.